 If you are in severe financial hardship and have little or no entitlement to a payment, you can apply to be paid under the Asset Hardship provisions.

-How much you get depends on your income, assets and other circumstances.
+How much Widow B Pension you can get depends on your income, assets and other circumstances.

 Managing your payment

 Change of circumstances

 We need to know about changes that could reduce or stop your Widow B Pension payment.

 You may get part of your income support early.
 This is an advance.
 You pay it back out of your normal payments from us.

 You can normally get Widow B Pension while outside Australia.
 But there are rules about how much we can pay you, based on how long you’re away for.